 Depending on the total size of the data on the drive, Windows 10 might take a couple of minutes to hours to complete the compression.

 Once the compression is done, all files and folders on your Windows 10 drive will have blue icons, as shown below.
 These icons also appear on files and folders on the desktop.

 Step 1: Right-click on the drive where Window 10 is installed and then click Properties to open drive’s properties dialog.

-Step 2: Under the General tab, deselect the option labelled Compress this drive to save disk space and then click Apply button.
+Step 2: Under the General tab, deselect the option labeled Compress this drive to save disk space and then click Apply button.

-Step 3: When you see the following confirmation dialog, click OK button.
+Step 3: When you see the following confirmation dialog, click the OK button.